 - Clear glue that is great for targeting small areas

 One drawback is that the container is fairly small but this does make it easier to reach small gaps than many of the alternatives.
 Overall, it is the best cheap car glue for automotive plastics and various other components.Check it Out

 J-B Weld 50139 Plastic Bonder

-Overall, it is the best glue for fast bonding and works great for small parts such as buttons, clips and other plastic trims.Check it Out
+Overall, it is the best glue for fast bonding and works great for small parts such as buttons, clips and other plastic trims.
+For larger automotive parts, we strongly recommend using alternatives because it will use far too much of the J-B Weld.Check it Out

 Plastic Car Glue Buying Guide

-Usage of Car Glue
+Application of Car Glue

 Glue for plastic car trims can come in a range of types that are designed for specific jobs.
 For example, glue for car headliners are normally in the form of an aerosol whereas spoilers require a thicker and stronger adhesive from a tube.